Federal Aviation Administration (FAA), DOT.

-The European Aviation Safety Agency (EASA), which is the Technical Agent for the Member States of the European Community, has issued EASA AD 2015-0015, dated January 30, 2015 (referred to hereinafter as “the MCAI”), to correct an unsafe condition for the specified products.
+The European Aviation Safety Agency (EASA), which is the Technical Agent for the Member States of the European Community, has issued EASA AD 2018-0075, dated April 5, 2018 (referred to after this as “the MCAI”), to address an unsafe condition for the specified products.
 The MCAI states:

-This condition, if not corrected, could lead to an in-flight engine shutdown and, consequently, reduced control of the aeroplane.
+This condition, if not corrected, could lead to reduced control or loss of control of the aeroplane.

-You may obtain further information by examining the MCAI in the AD docket on the Internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2015-0625.
+You may obtain further information by examining the MCAI in the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2018-0723.

-This product has been approved by the aviation authority of the Czech Republic, and is approved for operation in the United States.
-Pursuant to our bilateral agreement with the European Community, EASA has notified us of the unsafe condition described in the MCAI and service information referenced above.
-We are proposing this AD because we evaluated all information provided by EASA and determined the unsafe condition exists and is likely to exist or develop on other products of the same type design.
-This proposed AD would require removing from service any affected engine with GGT blades installed that are not shot peened.
+This product has been approved by EASA, and is approved for operation in the United States.
+Pursuant to our bilateral agreement with the European Community, EASA has notified us of Start Printed Page 43743the unsafe condition described in the MCAI and service information referenced above.
+We are issuing this AD because we evaluated all the relevant information provided by EASA and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.

 Costs of Compliance